NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 You must use your Target Laptop to set up your SSDT and USB and you should have a second PC for troubleshooting.
 You should update your BIOS before trying to install MacOS.
 Download [OpenCore debug](https://github.com/acidanthera/opencorepkg/releases) (This will provide us more logs to help us troubleshooting in case of problems.)
-Download [ProperTree](https://github.com/corpnewt/ProperTree/archive/refs/heads/master.zip) (a .plis editor)
+Download [ProperTree](https://github.com/corpnewt/ProperTree/archive/refs/heads/master.zip) (a .plist editor)
 Download [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS/archive/refs/heads/master.zip) (to generate your SMBIOS)
 In Windows Download [SSDTTime](https://github.com/corpnewt/SSDTTime/archive/refs/heads/master.zip) (to generate your ssdt)
 In Windows Download [USBToolBox](https://github.com/USBToolBox/tool/releases/tag/0.2) (to map your usb)